Planning to charter a yacht in the UK? Before you book, what do you need to consider?

 Charter regulations are such that all boats are restricted to carrying the number of people the yacht can sleep for any charter over 24 hrs.
 For day charters or charters less than 24 hours, then some boats are licensed to carry more people.
 All yachts coded by the MCA under the Small Commercial Vessel regulations are restricted to carrying a maximum of 12 guests plus in some cases the skipper and crew if on a skippered charter.

-Most charter companies operating in the Solent look for a minimum of Day Skipper standard with one other competent member of crew.
+Most charter companies operating in the Solent look for a minimum of Day Skipper standard with one other competent crew member.
 However this is only a guide, if you do not hold a formal qualification then evidence of experience to the equivalent standard should suffice.
 Ultimately there is no legal requirement for charter companies to insist on a formal qualification, more often it is the insurance companies that stipulate the level of experience required to charter a boat.
 This is why you will find it varies from one company to another and indeed from one yacht to another.

 If you are looking to sail outside of the Solent then you will be expected to be of a Coastal Skipper standard or again possess suitable experience.

 Most charter yachts are between 36 – 40 feet but if you are looking to charter something larger then you will be expected to demonstrate suitable experience in a yacht of that size.